mario99logic/SkyView/README.md

    The server will start on http://127.0.0.1:5000.
 Open this URL in your browser to view the application.
-   For more information and an orginized guide for using SkyView checkout the user guide in the DOC's directory
+   For more information and an orginized guide for using SkyView checkout the user guide in the DOC's directory You can watch the video about SkyView, in the DOC's directory

 ## Acknowledgments

 We extend our deepest gratitude to a number of individuals and organizations whose invaluable support has significantly contributed to the development and success of the SkyView project: